FoodReference.com Logo

 Yeast is a living organism.
 As with any other living organism, it needs an acceptable environment in which to grow and multiply.
 As the yeast grows, it produces carbon dioxide gas that lifts the dough and creates an airy structure.

-There are five factors that affect how fast yeast will grow.
+Five factors that affect how fast yeast will grow

 Factor 1: Temperature